Durango Bill's

 Return on Investment

-Finally, it is interesting to calculate what the long term expected return is for each $1.00 lottery ticket that you buy.
-We will also calculate the return on the optional Power Play multiplier.
+It is interesting to calculate what the long term expected return is for each $2.00 lottery ticket that you buy.

 The first task is to construct a table where each row lists the winning combination, the payout, the probability of this payout, and the contribution to the expected return (Equals payout times probability.)
 The probabilities are the same ones we derived earlier.
-A $64,000,000 cash payout (decline the annuity) is assumed for the Jackpot.
-(Could be your portion of a shared Jackpot.)
+A $200,000,000 cash payout (decline the annuity) is assumed for the Jackpot.
+(Would be your portion of a shared Jackpot.)

 Combination Payout Probability Contribution